swarendt/NaturalLanguageProcessing/README.md

 ### Conclusions

 First, this is a project that could be massive in scope.
-As someone with a full time job and lots of obligations, there is no way I can do this assignment justice, even though I can meet the requirements of the task.
-There are so many things that I could improve if only I had the time.
+As someone with a full time job and lots of obligations, there is no way I can do this assignment justice.
+Even though I met the requirements of the task, there are so many things that I could improve if only I had the time.

 Second, this was an interesting project.
 I had never thought about what it takes to determine the steps in Natural Language Processing.
 It is a subject that, obviuously, people spend a lot of time analyzing.